mefengl/what-i-read/README.md

 https://world.hey.com/dhh/there-are-no-secrets-left-c8c95de0 , ideas are worthless, adding good things costs nothing, similar idea

 https://waitbutwhy.com/2016/03/cryonics.html , This is the first solution I've seen that might actually solve death in some way, and surprisingly it was written in 2016

+## 2024-02

+04

+https://sahillavingia.com/work , happy to know that a company like this can exist